carolinescranton01/cs_projects/illumina_processing_loops/Illumina_Processing_Walkthrough.md

 # loop command:
 for f in *.fasta; do n=${f%%.fasta}; mkdir ${n}_metabat2; metabat2 -i ${n}.fasta -o ${n}_metabat; mv ${n}.fa ${n}_metabat2; done
 ```

+**NOTE: as of Oct 1 2025, this code for Maxbin2 is not working.
+I am trying to fix it and will update when I can!! - caroline**

 Maxbin2 – copy and paste the following script to run Maxbin2 on the samples, using the original clean reads as a template to predict abundance.
 You need to update FragGeneScan the first time you use this program by re-installing a higher version, this is the first line in the code.
 ```
 # update fraggenescan: